California Driver's License

 2. Make sure your record in SEVIS is up-to-date and in Active status.
 SEVIS is the database that contains information for all F and J nonimmigrants in the United States.
 Berkeley International Office manages the F and J SEVIS records for students and scholars with an I-20 or DS-2019 issued by UC Berkeley.
 Berkeley International Office must place your SEVIS record in Active status when you first report to the campus.
 For students, this is done by completing the Online Arrival Confirmation at the beginning of your semester and being officially registered with the University.
 For J-1 scholars, this is done at a Scholar Information Meeting (SIM).
 If your record is not Active when you apply for a Driver's License, the application may be delayed or denied.
-Note: This step is only required when you first arrive the the U.S. on your new I-20 or DS-2019.
+This step is only required when you first arrive in the U.S. on your new I-20 or DS-2019.
 Wait 10 days from the time you complete the Online Arrival Confirmation or SIM before going to the DMV.

 4. Read.
 Practice.
 Review.
 The DMV has the latest California Driver Handbook, forms and instructions on how to apply for a Driver’s License.
 You will also find five sample exams.
 The practice exams will help you with the first step of receiving your driver’s license.
-Please note after you pass the written exam, you may need to take a Driving Test.
+Please note after you pass the written exam, you may need to take a driving test.

 5. Bring all your paperwork.
 When you go to the Department of Motor Vehicles (DMV) remember to bring all your paperwork.
 For California, the paperwork may include these documents: